ovgu12/devops/README.md

-# cli-tech
+# devops

-Collection of linux stuffs
+Collection of devops stuffs